pkrayzel/krayzel.net/content/posts/004-intervention-ninja-deploy-flask-hello-world-to-aws-ecs.md

 docker push 166058053690.dkr.ecr.us-east-1.amazonaws.com/intervention-ninja-flask:latest
 ```

-It might take a while, you should see output similar to this:
+It might take a while and then you should see output similar to this:

 ```
 The push refers to repository [166058053690.dkr.ecr.us-east-1.amazonaws.com/intervention-ninja-flask]